Jamalam360/discord-github-releases/README.md

 running on your machine (I use my VPS so that it is always online).
 Make sure that the port you chose can be accessed by the GitHub webhook, if applicable.

-Next go to the GitHub repository or organistaion of choice and create a webhook pointing to `http://your.ip.address.here:port/` (where `your.ip.address.here` is the IP address of your machine and `port` is the port you chose (default 8080)).
+Next go to the GitHub repository or organization of choice and create a webhook pointing to `http://your.ip.address.here:port/` (where `your.ip.address.here` is the IP address of your machine and `port` is the port you chose (default 8080)).
 Make sure the webhook is 'subscribed' to the `release` event.

 Then make your discord webhook and add it to the config file.
+Multiple webhooks can be added.

 Then make sure the code is running using
 `deno run --allow-net --allow-read index.ts`.
 The program should now be working!
-You can find instructions on installig Deno [here](https://deno.land).
+You can find instructions on installing Deno [here](https://deno.land).

 ## Configuration